ShadAdman/EdgeRt/README.md

 ```
 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```
 That is a linker error.
 It simply means the Cocoapods framework is not linked correctly to your ios app.
-#### You can refer to [KfliteSample](https://github.com/shadmanadman/kflite-sample) for a clear vision.

 ### Place model
 kflite uses the new compose resources.
 So you just place your model in the `composeResources->files` folder.